Jennifer has an unbeatable combination of great intelligence, eye for detail and exceptional client care.

 Jennifer has appeared on behalf of clients charged with a spectrum of offences including murder, rape, fraud and money laundering matters and other serious violent, sexual and drug offences.

-In 2016 Jennifer has conducted the following cases:
+Jennifer has conducted the following cases:

 R v PE